 Consistency is key and you will need to put in some focussed training.
 I recommend one or two punchy sessions per week (on the turbo if you can - I swear by Wahoo SYSTM) to maximise your aerobic capacity, elevate your leg strength, boost your body’s ability to do work and condition it to suffer.
 These should focus on short, high intensity efforts (30 seconds to five mins max).
+Remember to focus on pedalling efficiency too.
 A longer ride of lower intensity on the weekend will enable you to consolidate those gains.
 Get some slow recovery rides in too.
 Commuting or even cross training with gentle running or swimming will help.

 For context, due to the time demands of having two kids (a two-year-old and a two-month-old at the time of the race), I hoped to manage two, 1 hour turbo sessions and ideally a 3-4 hour tempo ride; if not, then 1.5 hours on the turbo.
 The tempo ride and longer turbo weren't ideal as it pressured by body into getting stronger by giving it more of a medium taxing load, rather than allowing it to gain fitness and strength under less biologically taxing means, by giving it more volume of a lower intensity.
 Training for the Uphill Athlete is a fantastic book detailing the biology of how our bodies adapt to training load and the science of structured training, intervals and recovery.